High-end NFL Player Comp(s):

 Non-bolded times - Good examples of attribute Bolded times - Average/poor examples of attribute

-game?
-For running backs, a player needs to be a three-down option
+to the fantasy game?
+For receivers, a player needs to be a realistic

 scarcity at the pro level is also a part of the equation.